crkalapat/lasacs_website/README.md

 ### Additional Info
 - This website is an unofficial redesign.
 The official website can still be found at [lasacs.com](https://lasacs.com)
 - Not all pages on the LASACS website were redesigned, those that aren't link to the correspoding versions on [lasacs.com](https://lasacs.com)
-- Some functionality (like More Info buttons) are unfunctional due to time constraints
+- Some functionality (like More Info buttons) is unfunctional due to time constraints